Magenta (DC Comics): Powers and abilities

-Magenta can generate and control magnetic fields, which she can use to move, lift, and manipulate ferrous metals.
-She can focus her powers into blasts of concussive magnetic force that can shatter steel, or fire electromagnetic pulses to disrupt electronic systems.
-She can concentrate her magnetic powers into a protective shield that repels metals and most physical assaults.
-By surrounding herself with an aura of magnetism that has an equal polarity to the Earth's own geomagnetic field, she can cause the Earth to repel her upward, and thereby fly by magnetic levitation.
+Magenta can generate and control magnetic fields, which she can use to move, lift, and manipulate ferrous metals as well as achieve magnetic levitation by surrounding herself in a magnetic aura attuned to the Earth's geomagnetic field.
+Additionally, she can focus her powers into blasts of concussive magnetic force that can shatter steel, fire electromagnetic pulses to disrupt electronic systems, and create a shield capable of repelling metals and most physical assaults.

 In other media

-Magenta appears in a self-titled episode of the live-action television series The Flash, portrayed by Joey King.
+Magenta appears in a self-titled episode of The Flash, portrayed by Joey King.
 This version was initially a regular orphan who lived with her abusive foster father, John James, and his wife Karen.
-Due to temporal changes made when the Flash undid the "Flashpoint" timeline and following an encounter with Doctor Alchemy, Kane developed a split personality called "Magenta" and became a metahuman with magnetic capabilities.
-She attempts to take revenge on John, but the Flash talks her down before his ally Caitlin Snow arranges for Kane to be transferred to a new foster home while John is prosecuted.
+Due to temporal changes made when the Flash undid the "Flashpoint" timeline and following an encounter with Doctor Alchemy, Kane develops a split personality called "Magenta" and becomes a metahuman with magnokinesis.
+She attempts to take revenge on John, but the Flash talks her down before Caitlin Snow arranges for Kane to be transferred to a new foster home while John is prosecuted.